NICMx/Jool/doc/usr/usr-flags.markdown

 When a ICMP session has been lying around inactive for this long, its entry will be removed from the database automatically.

 When you change this value, the lifetimes of all already existing ICMP sessions are updated.

+### \--maxStoredPkts

+- Name: Maximum number of stored packets
+- Type: Integer
+- Default: 10

+When an external (IPv4) node first attempts to open a connection and there's no [BIB](#bib) entry for it, Jool normally answers with an Address Unreachable (type 3, code 1) ICMP error message, since it cannot know which IPv6 node the packet is heading.

+In the case of TCP, the situation is a little more complicated because the IPv4 node might be attempting a <a href="https://github.com/NICMx/NAT64/issues/58#issuecomment-43537094" target="_blank">Simultaneous Open of TCP Connections</a>.
+To really know what's going on, Jool has to store the packet for 6 seconds.

+`--maxStoredPkts` is the maximum amount of packets Jool will store at a time.
+The default means that you can have up to 10 "simultaneous" simultaneous opens; Jool will fall back to answer the ICMP error message on the eleventh one.

 ### \--setTC